danilodavid521/Danilo_portfolio/README.md

 ## Ideas for Future Implementation
 - ~~Implement delta time and FPS for canvas animation~~ (Completed)
 - Option for reduced motion
-- Enable testimonials section to accomodate more than one entry
 - Custom mouse pointer

 ## How To Use